Operator answers simple actions so your team can focus on more impactful work.

 When a new or unqualified lead starts a conversation in the Messenger, Operator will ask for their email address.

 Note: If you'd just like to capture email addresses, choose 'Capture email' in Operator's 'Qualify leads' skill.

 Operator can also qualify your leads by asking for up to four pieces of information.

 Note: Operator's 'Qualify leads' skill is always on.
 You can choose if you want to just capture email addresses, or if you want to ask for four qualification details.

-If a lead replies to your auto message, Operator will send them your usual reply time.
+If a lead replies to your message, Operator will send them your usual reply time.
 Operator will also ask for their email address so you can contact them if they leave the conversation.

-When a user asks a question
+When a user or lead asks a question

 Note: You can turn smart suggestions on or off in your Operator settings.